Nek5000/NekDoc/source/geometry.rst

 The user is prompted for ``.rea`` file name and should enter only the prefix of the ``.rea`` file.
 The user is prompted for mesh tolerance value.
 Typically a value of .05 is sufficient.
 Increasing or decreasing this value should make very little difference in the mesh generation.
 However, if given an error from genmap, the tolerance may need to be made slightly more generous.

-A successful genmap run will produce a ``.map`` file with the proper processor decomposition.
+A successful ``genmap`` run will produce a ``.map`` file with the proper processor decomposition.

-NOTE: For large element counts, it is not uncommon for genmap to be produce a few disconnected sets.
+NOTE: For large element counts, it is not uncommon for ``genmap`` to be produce a few disconnected sets.
-These sets are typically under 7 elements large and  will not affect optimization of the NEK5000 run.
+These sets are typically under 7 elements large and  will not affect optimization of the Nek5000 run.
 If a disconnected set is produced, ``genmap`` will output the following warning to stdout:

 .. code-block:: none